Environment, Sustainability & Energy

 YC Career Outcomes

 The Office of Career Strategy collects information about Yale College graduates.
 This tool allows users to search outcomes by year and major.
-Please visit Statistics & Reports for detailed reports.
+Please visit Statistics & Reports for more information on detailed reports.

-Helpful Tips on using the Interactive Tool:
+Helpful Tips for the Interactive Tool:

 • There is no Enter or Submit Button Results will appear automatically with your selections

-• Choose ‘All Years’ or ‘All Majors’- For results across years and majors or check one for more granular results.
+• Choose ‘All Years’ or ‘All Majors’- For results across years and majors, or check one for more granular results.

 • Default results will show the most recent Class Year.